Table of contents

-Everybody loves G Suite.
+Everybody loves Google Workspace (formerly G Suite).
 Why?
 It is an insanely powerful set of tools you can use to perform tasks effectively, collaborate with your teammates, and even connect with your customers.
-Let's show you how to set it up for your business.
+Let’s show you how to set it up for your business.

-What is G Suite - And why do you need it?
+What is Google Workspace – And why do you need it?

 Before we look at how to set up Google’s G Suite, let’s see what exactly it is.